aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 ...
 ```

+For your convenience, an AWS CloudFormation output will automatically be
+included in your template and will be printed when running `cdk deploy`.

 **NOTE**: if the cluster is configured with `kubectlEnabled: false`, it
 will be created with the role/user that created the AWS CloudFormation
 stack.
 See [Kubectl Support](#kubectl-support) for details.

 ### Defining Kubernetes Resources

-The `cluster.addManifest()` method can be used to apply Kubernetes resource
+The `KubernetesResource` construct or `cluster.addResource` method can be used
-manifests to this cluster.
+to apply Kubernetes resource manifests to this cluster.

 The following examples will deploy the [paulbouwer/hello-kubernetes](https://github.com/paulbouwer/hello-kubernetes)
 service on the cluster: